vruumllc/vr65816_PCB/README.md

 ## Is the vr65816 for you?
 Should you be building the vr65816 at all?
 This board is targeted at experienced programmers interested in exploring and exploiting the 65816 microprocessor.
 I built it because I wanted to create projects requiring more memory than the 64kB limit of the 8-bit 6502 processor.

-If you aren't an experienced programmer and just want a simple but capable retro-computer to build, create and play games on, or to re-live the exciting early days of the personal computer, then I'd strongly suggest starting with the Rumbledethump's Picocomputer 6502.
+If you aren't an experienced programmer and just want a simple but capable retro-computer to build, create and play games on, or to re-live the exciting early days of the personal computer, then I'd strongly suggest starting with the Rumbledethump's Picocomputer 6502 (RP6502 for short).
 Order a PCB and support his fantastic project [here](https://ko-fi.com/rumbledethumps).

 ## My goals for this project
 - Use 2 [Rasberry Pi Pico2s](https://www.raspberrypi.com/products/raspberry-pi-pico-2/) with [Rumbledethumps' rp6502 firmware](https://github.com/picocomputer/rp6502)